How much home insurance do you really need?

 Some providers will offer an automatic value that will be given to you should your home need to be rebuilt.

 Don’t forget that if you undertake any substantial renovations on your home, such as adding an extension, you should alter your buildings insurance to reflect this.
+You should also alert your insurer about the works beforehand to see if you’ll be covered.

 This has been a quick guide to assessing the value of your home.
 If you need more information, your provider should be able to help.
 There may also be guidance in your policy documents to help make sure you have the right protection in place.